Buxton: Sport and civic organisations

-Above the town are two small speedway stadiums.
+Above the town are two race tracks, a speedway & stock car stadium.
 Buxton Raceway (formerly High Edge Raceway), off the A53 Buxton to Leek road, is a motor sports circuit set up in 1974, hosting banger and stock car racing, as well as drifting events.
 It was home to the speedway team Buxton High Edge Hitmen in the mid-1990s before the team moved to a custom-built track to the north of the original one.
 The original track at High Edge Raceway was among the longest and trickiest in the UK.
 The new track is more conventional, and has been improved a few times.
 Buxton have been competitors in the Conference League.
-Buxton Raceway was due to hold a floodlit 2019 BriSCA Formula 2 World Final.
+Buxton Raceway held the floodlit 2019 BriSCA Formula 2 World Final.

 Buxton's football club, Buxton F.C., plays at Silverlands and Buxton Cricket Club at the Park Road ground.
 Other team clubs are Buxton Rugby Union and Buxton Hockey Club.
 There are also four Hope Valley League football clubs: Buxton Town, Peak Dale and Buxton Christians play at the Fairfield Centre and Blazing Rag at the Kents Bank Recreation Ground.

 Buxton has two 18-hole golf courses.
 Cavendish Golf Club ranked among the top 100 in England.
 It was designed by the renowned Alister MacKenzie and dates from 1925.
 At Fairfield is Buxton & High Peak Golf Club.
 Founded in 1887 on the site of Buxton Racecourse, it is the oldest in Derbyshire.